-We hope the Independent will see to the interests of progress in this direction, and not wait until clouds.
-It lights up the inmost chambers of the "fashion" permits more earnest words to be spoken.
+We hope the Independent will see to the interests of progress in this direction, and not wait until "fashion" permits more earnest words to be spoken.

 The intelligence and education of a people are the passports of a country to eminence and prosperity.